GTA 6 on Nintendo Switch 2: Stop Dreaming (Here's Why)

 Bottom Line: Look Elsewhere

-If your only console is a Switch 2 and you’ve been dreaming of GTA 6, we’re sorry to shatter the fantasy.
-The chances are near zero.
-The technical gap is too wide, Rockstar’s history with Nintendo is too thin, and the business case doesn’t support a port.
+If your only console is a Switch 2 and you’ve been holding out hope for GTA 6, the chances are near zero.
+The technical gap is too wide, Rockstar’s history with Nintendo is too thin, and the business case for a port doesn’t hold up under scrutiny.

-Our advice?
-If GTA 6 is a must-play for you — and it absolutely should be — plan on a PS5, an Xbox Series X, or a solid gaming PC.
-The Switch 2 will be fantastic for Mario, Zelda, and the hundreds of games heading to it.
-But for GTA 6, you’ll need to look elsewhere.
+If GTA 6 is a must-play for you, plan on a PS5, an Xbox Series X, or a solid gaming PC.
+The Switch 2 will be excellent for what it’s built for.
+GTA 6 isn’t it.